thanknoah/Moon-Instance-Controller/README.md

 # 🌙 Moon Instance Controller V4

-**Moon Instance Controller (`moon.exe`)** is a program that acts as an extension of **Roblox Multiple Instance** or **Bloxstrap**.
+**Moon Instance Controller (`install moon.zip first`)** is a program that acts as an extension of **Roblox Multiple Instance** or **Bloxstrap**.
 It allows you to control all your Roblox clients simultaneously.
 In that aspect, it revolutionises trolling and enhances the overall experience.

 ---